crashoverride777/swifty-ads/README.md

 Updated Google AdMob SDK to v7.7.0

 Note: It seems with this or one of the previous AdMob SDK updates it is possible to enable bitCode and not get a compiler error anymore.
 If you disabled bitCode due to the helper you should enable it again.
 Go to targets-BuildPhases and type bitCode into the search field and set it to yes.
+BitCode helps adjust your app size in the appStore so it should be turned on.

 - v 3.5